Take care of your wood cutting boards and someday they’ll be heirlooms. It only takes a few minutes each month to keep them in tip top condition.

 Oiling your cutting boards will prevent them from…

 - warping or separating at the seams

 - growing mold

 Have a New Cutting Board?

-Season it before you use it for the first time by applying a heavy coat of mineral oil; allowing it to soak in for several hours; then repeating the process again and again until it stops absorbing oil.
+Season it before you use it for the first time by applying a heavy coat of mineral oil; then allow it to soak in for several hours; and repeat the process again and again until it stops absorbing oil.

 Washing Your Wood Cutting Boards